priyajoshipj/priyajoshipj/README.md

 - 💼 Currently working as a **SDE2 (Software Engineer)**
 - 🧠 Passionate about scalable, performant, and accessible web applications
 - 🔍 Focused on React ecosystem, TypeScript, and a11y-first UI development
-- 🧩 Exploring better DX with tools like Apollo GraphQL and SQL-backed APIs
+- 🧩 REST API | Apollo GraphQL and SQL-backed APIs

 ---